Ralo93/Bachelor-Thesis/README.md

 The project I supported can be found at: https://sourceforge.net/projects/alevin/ from where I used v2.2. <br>

 ## Get started
-I have extracted the developer documentation from the ALEVIN2 project for you as well as their official README in exREADME above.
-Their README includes all necessary information about requirements, installation, running ALEVIN, features and their basic directory structure. <br>
+I have extracted the developer documentation from the ALEVIN2 project for you as well as their official README in README_ALEVIN2 above.
+Their readme includes all necessary information about requirements, installation, running ALEVIN, features and their basic directory structure. <br>

 ## Technologies <br>
 Technologies I personally have used are Java, JUnit, Gradle and Eclipse.
 For all the technologies involved check the exREADME.md.